kstenerud/dogma/dogma_v1.md

 **Notes**:

 * Division by zero is undefined behavior.
 Any grammar that allows division by zero to occur is ambiguous.
 * Depending on the operands, the modulo operation can produce two different values depending on how the remainder is derived.
-Modulo in Dogma follows the approach of C, ADA, PL/1, and Common Lisp of choosing the remainder with the same sign as the divisor.
+Modulo in Dogma follows the approach of C, ADA, PL/1, and Common Lisp: The remainder with the same sign as the divisor is chosen.

 Operator precedence (low to high):